Building an Ecommerce Platform with Shopify

 Configuring Shopify

-Shopify provides the StoreFront API to implement Headless ecommerce.
-EdgeOne Pages requests user information and shopping cart information by calling the StoreFront API and displays them on the frontend.
+Shopify provides the StoreFront API implementation to enable Headless e-commerce.
+EdgeOne Makers calls the StoreFront API to request user information, shopping cart information, and displays it on the frontend.

 1. Creating a Store